monro93/KotlinCourse/theory/Exercises02.md

 Create a class E1Math with a method absolut that returns the absolut value of an integer (without using math library)

 ## E2
-Create a class E2StringManipulator  with a method `manipulate` that given a string, does the following (only one at the time):
+Create a class StringManipulator  with a method `manipulate` that given a string, does the following (only one at the time):
 * if the length is smaller than 3, it prints `string too short`
 * Prints the string if it contains `print`
 * Prints the length if it contains `length`